pretix/pretix/doc/user/events/widget.rst

 Dynamically opening the widget
 ------------------------------

-You can get the behaviour of the pretix Button without a button at all, so you can trigger it from your own code in response to a user action.
+You can get the behavior of the pretix Button without a button at all, so you can trigger it from your own code in response to a user action.
 Usually, this will open an overlay with your ticket shop, however in some cases, such as missing HTTPS encryption on your case or a really small screen (mobile), it will open a new tab instead of an overlay.
-Therefore, make sure you call this *in direct response to a user action*, otherwise most browser will block it as an unwanted popup.
+Therefore, make sure you call this *in direct response to a user action*, otherwise most browser will block it as an unwanted pop-up.

 .. js:function:: window.PretixWidget.open(target_url [, voucher [, subevent [, items, [, widget_data [, skip_ssl_check ]]]]])